Contents

 Filling of via-in-pad

 Filled and capped vias are also used as via-in-pad solutions.
-Here, the hole is placed on the component pad as shown in the image below.
+Here, the hole is placed on the component pad, as shown in the image below.
 This will make the signal path much shorter when compared to the traditional dog bone structure.
-It is noteworthy that if the via is not placed on the pad then there is no need for a filling.
+If the via is not placed on the pad then there is no need for a filling.
 An extra plating step is required to cap the filled via.
 Hence, this can further increase the cost and turnaround time of your PCB.

 Filling of microvias in HDI boards